Swieqi United Football Club: 2022–23

+The Swieqi United Women's Youth Team had a promising season in the Assikura National Women's Youth League, finishing 3rd.
+Over 15 matches, the team secured 9 wins, 4 draws, and 2 losses, with a goal difference of +18, scoring 26 goals and conceding just 8.
+Their strong performances reflect the team's potential and determination, positioning them as a competitive force in the league.

 Futsal

-The Club currently boasts two futsal teams.
-A Men's Seniors team and a development team - Ibragg Futsal.
+The club currently boasts two futsal teams.
+A Men's Seniors team and a development team – Ibragg Futsal.
 The team has successfully managed to retain its 'Elite' status throughout the past couple of seasons and is a well respected force in Maltese football.
 The futsal section was discontinued in 2021.

 Training facilities

 Swieqi United recently inaugurated a new training facility in Pembroke (an 8 a side football pitch).
 The ground forms part of the Pembroke Saint Claire Primary School and will serve as the main hub of the club's operations.
 As from 2013 to 2014, it will also serve as the Nursery and Minors base.

 Under 19s [Minors] and Youth Academy

-Swieqi United FC has an Under 19 (Minors) Squad which participates in the MFA Youth League.
+Swieqi United has an Under 19 (Minors) Squad which participates in the MFA Youth League.
 The Under 19s finished 4th in their first ever season in Section E and won the same competition the following year.
 They also finished 3rd in their maiden season in Section D. During the 2016–17 Season, the U19s achieved promotion to Section C winning the league in a convincing manner.
 Throughout the 2017–18 season, the club managed back-to-back promotions, this time beating Msida St. Joseph 6–1 on the final day of the season to ensure a historic promotion to Section B of the National Youth Competition.
 The Under 19s also managed to reach the Quarter-finals of the National Youth Cup for two successive seasons [throughout 2016/17 and 2017/18].
+The Under 19s won Promotion to Section A in 2021–22.
+As of 2024–25, the Minors participate in Section B.

-The club has also established a Youth Academy which caters for the young footballers between the ages of 5 to 17.
-The Club's Under 17 Squad finished fourth in their maiden season in Section D and their second season bottom of Section B.
+The club has also established a Youth Academy which caters for the young footballers between the ages of 5 and 17.
+The club's Under 17 Squad finished fourth in their maiden season in Section D and their second season bottom of Section B.

-Swieqi United operates rather differently from other clubs.
-The organisation strongly believes in a ‘One Team – One Club’ Philosophy meaning that all sectors are treated equally, there is no preferential treatment towards certain players and coaches and the Academy [U5 – U17s] and Seniors team [U19s, Men & Women's Seniors Teams & Futsal Squads] are managed by ONE committee.

-The Philosophy of the Academy can be summarised as follows: